-- 225. Gilead's "all patients" monitoring recommendation for its TDF Drugs also remains inadequate because it fails to instruct doctors how frequently doctors should assess patients' kidney function.
-By the time a doctor assesses a patient's kidney function when "clinically appropriate," the patient is likely to have already experienced adverse toxic effects, some of which might be irreversible.
-Regularly scheduled, frequent monitoring of kidney function is necessary to catch early signs of TDF-induced toxicity and prevent injury because patients are generally asymptomatic during the early stages. - 226.
-Moreover, after May 21, 2007, the TDF labels do not disclose that adverse kidney and bone events occurred in patients without preexisting risk factors-which, combined with the warning to only routinely monitor patients at risk-gives the false impression that TDF is only harmful to people otherwise at risk for kidney and bone injuries.
-By failing to warn doctors as to the frequency of monitoring, Gilead delayed the diagnosis of TDF-associated harm, causing or enhancing injuries that could have been prevented or lessened through early detection. - 227.
-Gilead's monitoring instructions for at risk patients taking Viread, Truvada, Atripla, and Complera, and patients taking Stribild are also inadequate because they fail to recommend a specific, frequent monitoring schedule for doctors to assess patients' kidney function. - 228.
-Gilead's warnings about the need to monitor patients for the renal effects of TDF in the U.S. are far weaker than those given by Gilead to physicians and patients in the European

-Union.
-From the approval of the first TDF product in the EU, Gilead's European labeling

-(known there as the Summary of Product Characteristics or "SmPC") has recommended that doctors in the EU routinely monitor, on a specific schedule, all patients taking TDF Drugs for adverse renal effects.
+- 218. Moreover, after May 21, 2007, the TDF labels do not disclose that adverse kidney and bone events occurred in patients without preexisting risk factors-which, combined with the warning to only routinely monitor patients at risk-gives the false impression that TDF is only harmful to people otherwise at risk for kidney and bone injuries.
+By failing to warn doctors as to the frequency of monitoring, Gilead delayed the diagnosis of TDF-associated harm, causing or enhancing injuries that could have been prevented or lessened through early detection. - 219.
+Gilead's monitoring instructions for at risk patients taking Viread, Truvada, Atripla, and Complera, and patients taking Stribild are also inadequate because they fail to recommend a specific, frequent monitoring schedule for doctors to assess patients' kidney function. - 220.
+Gilead's warnings about the need to monitor patients for the renal effects of TDF in the U.S. are far weaker than those given by Gilead to physicians and patients in the European Union.
+From the approval of the first TDF product in the EU, Gilead's European labeling (known there as the Summary of Product Characteristics or "SmPC") has recommended that doctors in the EU routinely monitor, on a specific schedule, all patients taking TDF Drugs for adverse renal effects.
 In addition, Gilead's "all patient" monitoring instruction in the EU is not limited to testing only for creatinine clearance.
-In its EU labeling, Gilead recommends that doctors also monitor all TDF Drug patients' serum phosphorus levels on the specified, frequent schedule.

-229. Gilead's renal monitoring instructions for Viread upon approval in the U.S. and the EU looked like this-with Gilead warning EU physicians to monitor all patients' serum creatinine and serum phosphate at baseline and every four weeks, while it told U.S. doctors to consider monitoring only patients at risk, with no recommended frequency:
+In its EU labeling, Gilead recommends that doctors also monitor all TDF Drug patients' serum phosphorus levels on the specified, frequent schedule. - 221.
+Gilead's renal monitoring instructions for Viread upon approval in the U.S. and the EU looked like this-with Gilead warning EU physicians to monitor all patients' serum creatinine and serum phosphate at baseline and every four weeks, while it told U.S. doctors to consider monitoring only patients at risk, with no recommended frequency:

-Viread U.S. Label 10/26/2001

-Although tenofovir-associated renal toxicity

-has not be observed in pooled clinical studies

-for up to one year, long term renal effects are

-unknown.
-Consideration should be given to

-monitoring for changes in serum creatinine

-and serum phosphorus in patients at risk or

-with a history of renal dysfunction.
+Although tenofovir-associated renal toxicity has not be observed in pooled clinical studies for up to one year, long term renal effects are unknown.
+Consideration should be given to monitoring for changes in serum creatinine and serum phosphorus in patients at risk or with a history of renal dysfunction.